schramm-famm/pest-control/README.md

     "text_modified": true
 }
 ```
-A 404 Not Found response will be returned, if the user's preferences do not
+A `404 Not Found` response will be returned, if the user's preferences do not
 exist, with a body that is a string indicating the error.

 ### DELETE api/prefs
+Deletes user's preferences.

+#### Response body format
+A successful deletion will result in a `204 No Content` response with no body.
+If the user's preferences do not exist, the response will have a status of `404
+Not Found` and a body that is a string indicating the error.

+### DELETE api/prefs/conversations/{conversation_id}
-Deletes preferences based on query.
-Deletes all of user's preferences if the
+Deletes user's preferences for a specific conversation.
-`conversation_id` parameter is not set.

-#### Query parameters
-* `conversation_id`: ID of the conversation (integer, optional)
+#### Response body format
+A successful deletion will result in a `204 No Content` response with no body.
+If the user's preferences for the conversation does not exist, the response will
+have a status of `404 Not Found` and a body that is a string indicating the
+error.

 ### PATCH api/prefs
 Updates the preferences of a user.